 The Letters of Paul

-This question, whether the development of the Pauline epistle collection was similar to that of other ancient epistle collections, has already been answered positively by David Trobisch in a small monograph.
-This position was again supported and nuanced by Eric Scherbenske in his larger study on the process of canonisation of Paul's writings in the course of the history of the various collections.
+The question of whether the development of the Pauline epistle collection was similar to that of other ancient epistle collections has already been answered in the affirmative in a small monograph by David Trobisch.
+This position was again supported and nuanced by Eric Scherbenske in his larger study on the process of the canonization of Paul’s writings in the course of the history of the various collections.

-However, when one asks Pauline scholars today what the specific profile of Paul's message, his thinking, his ethics, his religious practice looks like, the answers are usually drawn exclusively from seven of the fourteen Pauline letters that have become canonical, namely the Epistle to the Romans, the First and Second Epistles to the Corinthians, the Epistle to the Galatians, the Epistle to the Philippians, the First Epistle to the Thessalonians and the Epistle to the Philemon, while the Second Epistle to the Thessalonians, the Epistle to the Ephesians and the Epistle to the Colossians, as well as the Pastoral Epistles (First and Second Epistles to Timothy, Epistle to Titus) are regarded as pseudonymous Pauline Epistles and the Epistle to the Hebrews is only conditionally classified in the Pauline tradition.
-In terms of content, it is concluded from the seven letters that Paul believed,
+However, when asking contemporary Pauline scholars about the characteristic profile of Paul’s message, his thinking, ethics, and religious practice, the answers are usually drawn exclusively from the seven of the fourteen Pauline letters that have become canonical, namely the Epistle to the Romans, the First and Second Epistles to the Corinthians, the Epistle to the Galatians, the Epistle to the Philippians, the First Epistle to the Thessalonians, and the Epistle to the Philemon; whereas the Second Epistle to the Thessalonians, the Epistle to the Ephesians, and the Epistle to the Colossians, as well as the Pastoral Epistles (First and Second Epistles to Timothy, Epistle to Titus) are regarded as pseudonymous, and the Epistle to the Hebrews is only conditionally classified as part of the Pauline tradition.
+In terms of content, it is concluded from the seven letters that Paul believed the following:

-"Let Jesus be known as the Messiah long awaited by the Jews ... who had now offered freedom from sin and reconciliation with God to all people through his death and resurrection.
-What had begun in these two world-shaking events will soon be fulfilled in the resurrection of all who trust in Jesus and in the full realisation of God's kingdom in a redeemed creation."
+Let Jesus be known as the Messiah long awaited by the Jews ... who had now offered freedom from sin and reconciliation with God to all people through his death and resurrection.
+What had begun in these two world-shaking events will soon be fulfilled in the resurrection of all who trust in Jesus and in the full realization of God’s kingdom in a redeemed creation.

-But one only has to leaf through the works of one of the early readers of Paul, such as Clement of Alexandria, who stylised Paul as a "divine apostle" and "constantly quotes from his letters" to get a "considerably different summarium".
-Clement "emphasises the knowledge of God as the central endeavour of the Christian, the striving for perfection and the hope of ascending through the heavenly spheres to the perfect goal of the infinite contemplation of God".
-These ideas, are drawn precisely from those epistles that modern scholarship has denied to Paul himself and attributed to Pauline imitators, i.e. from the passages Col 1-2, Eph 3, Heb 5 "the emphasis on heavenly realities, the celebration of the mysteries of divine knowledge", from Col 1:15-20 "the reflections on the pre-existence of Christ as the Creator of all", and from Heb 4:14; 6:20 "his role as forerunner in the ascent of believers to heaven".
-Clement consequently read Paul in the larger collection known to us from the canonical New Testament and drew from this the image of a Platonising philosophical Paul and of a Christianity that for him was "knowledge" or "gnosis" from its beginnings and was more like a school of philosophy than a network of church communities.
+But one only has to leaf through the works of one of the early readers of Paul, such as Clement of Alexandria, who stylized Paul into a “divine apostle” and “constantly quotes from his letters” to get a “considerably different summarium.”
+Clement “emphasizes the knowledge of God as the central endeavor of the Christian, the striving for perfection and the hope of ascending through the heavenly spheres to the perfect goal of the infinite contemplation of God.”
+These ideas are drawn precisely from those epistles whose authorship modern scholarship denies to Paul himself and instead attributes to his imitators, i.e., from the passages Col 1-2, Eph 3, Heb 5 “the emphasis on heavenly realities, the celebration of the mysteries of divine knowledge,” from Col 1:15-20 “the reflections on the pre-existence of Christ as the Creator of all,” and from Heb 4:14; 6:20 “his role as forerunner in the ascent of believers to heaven.”
+Clement consequently read Paul in the larger collection known to us from the canonical New Testament and drew from there the image of a Platonizing, philosophical Paul and of a Christianity that for him was “knowledge” or “gnosis” right from its beginnings, resembling more a school of philosophy than a network of church communities.

-Similar to Ignatius, the question consequently arises as to which collections of Paul's letters existed, and what ideas of the beginnings of Christianity these collections convey to us.
+As in the case of Ignatius, a question consequently arises concerning what collections of Paul’s letters existed at the time, and what ideas of the beginnings of Christianity they convey to us.